Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Running payroll is easy in Gusto, which displays a list of your employees and allows you to monitor their hours worked, overtime, bonuses and other pay.
 Credit: Gusto

 The entire process of running payroll takes only a few minutes, even if you thoroughly check your team’s hours worked and time off.
-You can initiate bonus payroll, off-cycle payroll, non-Gusto payroll or dismissal payroll, and you can also adjust or cancel a recent payroll easily and quickly.
+You can initiate bonus payroll, off-cycle payroll, non-Gusto payroll or dismissal payroll and you can also adjust or cancel a recent payroll easily and quickly.
 Each irregular payroll option has easy-to-follow navigation, with simple buttons to guide you through the process and account for any deductions or contributions.

-Gusto final payroll review
+Gusto payroll review

 You can do a final payroll review to ensure everything is accurate before running payroll with one click.
 Credit: Gusto